mj326/COMP2113_Group_39/README.md

     - Every function and code has proper indentation, names related to its function and purpose.

 ## Features Implemented
-1. Classes for storing player information
+- Classes(public, protected, private) for storing player information
-2. Namespace for displaying calculating cards to integer
+- Namespace(namespace Card_namespace) for displaying calculating cards to integer
-3. Template for simplified and concise code
+- Template(typename T) for simplified and concise code
-4. Various types of functions for running the game
+- Various types of functions for running the game
+- Exceptions(try, catch, throw, default)

 ## Game Description